ViniciusLagoGehrke/FrontEnd_Portfolio/README.md

 This webpage is showcases my personal projects and works.
 It was developed with React and Material UI and and automatically populated using the Github API.

-Feel free to leave some sugestions, PR's or a star ;)
+Feel free to leave some sugestions, PR's or a star :wink:

 In order to use it you should add in each repository: